 The aśtanga-yoga path is difficult, and it requires one to renounce the world, go to a secluded place, perform meditation—with the purpose of advancing your perception—so that you can see how the universe is built up of subtle paths.
 Most people cannot do this.
 For them, a completely opposite path called karma-yoga is prescribed which does not expect one to leave the day-to-day life, doesn’t require one to go to a secluded place, or meditate.
 Rather, karma-yoga is a path in which you can become perfect simply by performing your day-to-day duties without being attached to the results.

-The method of karma-yoga is to just bear out the fruits of previous karma and not produce new karma.
-New karma is produced when we have a desire for fruits—either of meaning or of happiness.
+The essence of the method of karma-yoga is to bear the fruits of previous karma and not produce new karma, which would entail cessation of the cycle of repeated birth.
+New karma is produced when we have a desire for fruits—of meaning or happiness.
 If we give up desires, then the activities performed by the person do not result in new karma.

 You have a right to perform your prescribed duty, but you are not entitled to the fruits of action.
 Never consider yourself the cause of the results of your activities, and never be attached to not doing your duty.
 (BG 2.47)

 Perform your duty equipoised, O Arjuna, abandoning all attachment to success or failure.
 Such equanimity is called yoga.
 (BG 2.48)

 The main question in this process of practicing yoga is how to give up the desire for meaning and pleasure.
 It is easy to say that we should do our duties without desiring for results, but how you do you practically achieve it?
 As we have seen earlier, the soul has innate tendencies for chit (meaning) and ananda (pleasure).
 How do we discard these tendencies?
 Doing some activities without a goal or purpose is just like asking us to empty the mind and make it thoughtless.
 How do we achieve this impersonal work?